ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 {{key-mgmt}}.

 Note that, in the core protocol instantiation from
-{{draft-davidson-pp-protocol}}, the redemption phase is a symmetric protocol.
+{{?I-D.ietf-privacypass-protocol}}, the redemption phase is a symmetric protocol.
 This means that the server is the same server that ultimately processes token redemptions from clients.
 However, plausible extensions to the protocol specification may allow public verification of tokens by